SebLst/liseuse_BD_lastre_chollet/README.md

 ## Build

-After cloning the repo, don't forget to ```git submodules update``` to get the external dependencies.
+After cloning the repo, don't forget to ```git submodule update``` to get the external dependencies.

 ```
 mkdir build